ros2/rmw/rmw/QUALITY_DECLARATION.md

 ### License [3.iii]

-The license for `rmw` is Apache 2.0, and a summary is in each source file, the type is declared in the `package.xml` manifest file, and a full copy of the license is in the `LICENSE` file.
+The license for `rmw_implementation_cmake` is Apache 2.0, and a summary is in each source file, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the [LICENSE](../LICENSE) file.

 There is an automated test which runs a linter that ensures each file has a license statement.